quantprofessionals/eduquant.nl/content/courses/think_like_supervisor/index.md

 * Specialist supervisors wishing to gain insight in internal model validation

 ### Prerequisites
+The course will be taught in English.
 Prior basic knowledge of statistical testing and modeling is strongly advised.
 Some experience in programming with `python` or a statistical computing language may be helpful for the case studies, but is not required.

 ## Schedule

-The course will be taught over 8 sessions of each 4 hours, with at most 2 sessions per week.
+The course will be taught over {{< param nr_sessions >}} sessions of each {{< param session >}}.
 The final session schedule will be planned in coordination with participants prior to the start of the course.